 Whooping cough (pertussis) is a highly contagious respiratory tract infection.
-In advanced stages, it's marked a severe, hacking cough followed by a high-pitched intake of breath that sounds like "whoop."
+In many people, it's marked by a severe hacking cough followed by a high-pitched intake of breath that sounds like "whoop."

-Since then, however, the incidence of whooping cough has been increasing, primarily among children too young to have completed the full course of vaccinations and teenagers and adults whose immunity has faded.
+Before the vaccine was developed, whooping cough was considered a childhood disease.
+Now whooping cough primarily affects children too young to have completed the full course of vaccinations and teenagers and adults whose immunity has faded.

-Once you become infected with whooping cough, it takes three to 12 days for signs and symptoms to appear.
+Once you become infected with whooping cough, it can take one to three weeks for signs and symptoms to appear.
 They're usually mild at first and resemble those of a common cold:

 After a week or two, signs and symptoms worsen.
+Thick mucus accumulates inside your airways, causing uncontrollable coughing.
 Severe and prolonged coughing attacks may:

-However, many people — particularly infants, adolescents and adults — don't develop the characteristic whoop.
+However, many people don't develop the characteristic whoop.
 Sometimes, a persistent hacking cough is the only sign that an adolescent or adult has whooping cough.